Are you a smokeless tobacco user?

 |Mutual of Omaha||$33.82||$16.80|

-This chart provides a clear indication that no matter what your age, smokers will pay at least twice what non-smokers pay for life insurance.
+This chart provides a clear indication that no matter what your age, smokers will pay at least twice what non-smokers pay for term life insurance.
 It’s important to note, however, that only certain carriers will assign a non-smoker rate to someone who chews or dips tobacco.

 There are verifiable Health Risks if You Chew or Dip